bubelich/vite-multipage-builder/README.md

 yarn add package_name -D
 ```

-- The installation of the package, while the information about it is automatically registered in the "dependencies" section of the "package" file.json"
+- The installation of the package, while the information about it is automatically registered in the "dependencies" section of the "package.json"

 ```bash
 yarn add package_name